aakers24/THM/Paths/SOC1/SOC1.md

 ### Introduction to SIEM

-* Security Information and Event Management (SIEM) tools collect data from endpoints across a network, store them in a central location, and performs correlation and analysis on them.
+* Security Information and Event Management (SIEM) tools collect data from endpoints across a network, store them in a central location, and perform correlation and analysis on them.

     * SIEMs use rules to analyze the ingested data.
 Once a detection happens or a set threshold is crossed, the SIEM creates an alert.